 There’s No Such Thing as “B2B”

-The humans at these business are showing and telling humans at other businesses, using design, imagery, and words in ways that almost look, dare we say it, B2C (because they’re so H2H).
+The humans at these businesses are connecting with humans at other businesses, using design, imagery, and purposeful words in ways that shoot right past B2B and B2C into H2H.

-Empathy is the best strategic springboard.
-It starts by remembering that behind every B or C is always an H waiting for your attention.
+So remember, behind every B or C is always an H that deserves most of your attention.